tc39/proposal-temporal/docs/calendar-draft.md

 Some historical calendars, such as the Hawaiian Moon Calendar, define a day as the time it takes for the Earth to complete one rotation relative to the moon (instead of the Sun), which is slightly shorter on average.
 For calendars that use a lunar day, a Temporal.DateTime can be used instead of Temporal.Date when the distinction is important.

+At this time, Temporal does not support subdividing a solar day into anything other than hours, minutes, and seconds.
+However, we have taken a future-proof approach so that if a use case presents itself, we can add `timePlus()`, `timeMinus()`, and `timeDifference()` methods to Temporal.Calendar.

 ### Temporal.DateTime and Temporal.Time internal slots

 As with Temporal.Date, all of these types will gain a `[[Calendar]]` slot, and year, month, and day will be renamed `[[IsoYear]]`, `[[IsoMonth]]`, and `[[IsoDay]]`.